inclusive-design/wecount.inclusivedesign.ca/README.md

 - [news](src/collections/news)
 - [views](src/collections/views)

+The website uses [Netlify Large Media](https://docs.netlify.com/large-media/overview/) for storing uploaded files with Git LFS.
+Developers must install Git LFS and [consult the documentation for Netlify Large Media](https://docs.netlify.com/large-media/setup/) to ensure that they are working properly with the Git repository locally.

 The website also uses one backend API:

 - [Airtable API](https://airtable.com/api) that serves user comments for initiatives, AI resources and